Code-Institute-Submissions/MS2-FilmAnseo/README.md

 This was resolved by separating the build out of the HTML sections to separate functions.
 The HTML was set up using template literals.
 Excellent resource that served as the base for this approach: https://www.youtube.com/watch?v=DG4obitDvUA&t=1818s

-## How to Open map in terrain Mode by Default
+## How to Open map in Terrain Mode by Default
 The hybrid mode in which the map opens is not in keeping with the intended look and feel of the site.
 In terrain mode, the color aligns with the color scheme of the site and it empahsizes the landscape of the country which is more in keeping with the site purpose.
 To open in terrain mode by default, added the following code to the initmap() function:
 ```JavaScript